-7 The designations employed and presentation of material in this section, including the numbers cited, do not imply the expression of any opinion whatsoever on the part of the Agency or its Member States concerning the legal status of any country or territory, or of its authorities, or concerning the delimitation of its frontiers.
+4 The designations employed and presentation of material in this section, including the numbers cited, do not imply the expression of any opinion whatsoever on the part of the Agency or its Member States concerning the legal status of any country or territory, or of its authorities, or concerning the delimitation of its frontiers.

-8 The referenced number of States Parties to the NPT is based on the number of instruments of ratification, accession or succession that have been deposited.
+5 The referenced number of States Parties to the NPT is based on the number of instruments of ratification, accession or succession that have been deposited.

-9 This number does not include two operative SQPs reproduced in INFCIRC/718/Mod.1 and INFCIRC/366/Mod.1, respectively.
+6 This number does not include two operative SQPs reproduced in INFCIRC/718/Mod.1 and INFCIRC/366/Mod.1, respectively.

-an operative SQP in force based on the revised standard text, and 31 States had an operative SQP that had yet to be amended.
+an operative SQP in force based on the revised standard text, and 28 States7 had an operative SQP in force based on the original standard text.

 Progress has therefore been encouraging over the last few years vis-à-vis the conclusion of safeguards agreements and additional protocols.
-In May 2005, as many as 38 States Parties to the NPT had not yet brought into force their NPT safeguards agreements; this number had decreased to 18 by the end of June 2010 and to 11 as of June 2019.
-A similar trend can be observed in the case of APs: while in May 2005 only 66 States had APs in force, by the end of June 2010 this number had risen to 101; nine years later, in June 2020, 136 States had such APs in force.
+In May 2005, as many as 38 States Parties to the NPT had not yet brought into force their NPT safeguards agreements; this number had decreased to 18 by the end of June 2010 and to nine as of June 2021.
+A similar trend can be observed in the case of APs: while in May 2005 only 66 States had APs in force, by the end of June 2010 this number had risen to 101; nine years later, in June 2021, 137 States had such APs in force.